Last editedAug 20223 min read

 Getting paid as a freelancer has never been easier and you no longer need to rely on inconvenient and time-consuming bank transfers or cheques.
 Here we will highlight six of the best freelance payment methods, though which one is the outright best will depend on each individual and their circumstances.

-The six best payment options for freelancers described below include:
+The best payment options for freelancers described below include:

-PayPal is one of the most popular freelance payment portals as it is a quick and easy way for clients to make payments.
+PayPal is a payment gateway that always comes up in the conversation about the best payment method for freelancers as it is a quick and easy way for clients to make payments.
 It is well known all around the world and thus very likely to be an acceptable form of payment for freelance work.
 A fee is paid per payment into your PayPal account, though it is free to transfer money from your PayPal account to your bank account.

 If paying fees for transactions isn’t viable for you, then Google Pay might be the answer.
 Created by the unification of Android Pay and Google Wallet in 2018, Google Pay is potentially one of the most convenient payment options for freelancers.
 However, it has limited online payment partners so some clients may prefer another payment method.

 Escrow is perhaps the best freelance payment portal for any freelancers who are concerned about actually getting paid for their work, such as those constantly working with new or unknown clients.
 This is because Escrow requires the client to make the payment before the freelancer starts work, and then deposits it in the freelancer’s account when the work is complete.
 Also note that Escrow’s transaction fee is relatively high compared to other payment options for freelancers.